aleksibovellan/wazuh-alerts-to-signal/README.md

 ## Overview

-These two (2) scripts are cron-repeated, and they parse and classify Wazuh alert JSONs into three (3) different alert categories, and automatically send them into their relevant Signal chat groups, named in this project:
+First this guide prepares the Signal-CLI and Signal mobile apps to work together, and then the included two scripts `fetch_alerts_and_send.py` and `refresh_token.sh` are cron-repeated to continue working in the background.
+The scripts parse and classify Wazuh alert JSONs into three (3) different alert categories, and automatically send them into their relevant Signal chat groups, called in this project:

-1. General Alerts
+1. Wazuh Alerts
-2. Portscans
+2. Wazuh Portscans
-3. Login Attempts
+3. Wazuh Login Alerts

-- The scripts also automatically refresh Wazuh API token to avoid token time-outs
+- The scripts also automatically refresh the Wazuh API token to prevent token time-outs
 - Queries Wazuh alert JSONs via Elasticsearch (on Wazuh Docker stack)
-- Runs from cron every minute and/or can be triggered manually
+- Runs from cron every minute and can be triggered manually (scroll further)
-- Optional guide: NordVPN integration with autoconnect, killswitch and LAN allow settings
+- Optional guide in the end: NordVPN integration with autoconnect, killswitch and LAN allow settings

 ### Alert Routing Logic